You are currently viewing Angola: Day of the Beginning of the National Liberation Armed Struggle

 It was a guerrilla war in which the Portuguese security forces waged a counter-insurgency campaign against armed guerrilla groups mostly dispersed across sparsely populated areas of a sizable Angolan countryside.
 The conflict is usually approached as a branch or a theatre of the wider Portuguese Colonial War, which also included the independence wars of Mozambique and Guinea-Bissau.

 On the early morning of 4 February 1961, a number of African militants, mostly armed with machetes, ambushed a Public Security Police (PSP) patrol-car and stormed the Civil Jail of São Paulo, the Military Detection House and the PSP Mobile Company Barracks, with the apparent objective of freeing political prisoners that were being held in those facilities.
-The militants were able to kill the crew of the patrol-car, taking their weapons, b
+The militants were able to kill the crew of the patrol-car, taking their weapons, but their assaults against the several facilities was repulsed, not being able to release any prisoners.

 Thank you for sharing such rich history and equiping us who are facing oppression and need to liberate ourselves asap.